kube-reporting/metering-operator/Documentation/report.md

 The execution of a report can be tracked using its status field.
 Any errors occurring during the preparation of a report will be recorded here.

 A report can have the following states:
-* `Started`: Chargeback has started executing the report.
+* `Started`: Metering has started executing the report.
 No modifications can be made at this point.
 * `Finished`: The report successfully completed execution.
 * `Error`: A failure occurred running the report.
 Details are provided in the `output` field.